USDA-SCINet/scinet-site/sn_collections/_guides/datatransfer.md

 Cyberduck supports multiple protocols (including Amazon S3, iRODS, and Google Drive) and is more secure than FileZilla.

+**Please Note:** Programs such as WinSCP and FileZilla are not currently supported with the new phishing resistant authentication methods (i.e. SmallStepCLI)

 ## Data Transfer to NCBI

 To transfer data to/from NCBI, ssh to a DTN node and use either ncftp commands (ncftpput, ncftpget) or Aspera command (ascp).
 Since ftp connections can be unstable we recommend using Aspera for large file transfers.